 One of the hallmarks of Italian cooking is its utter simplicity, and few dishes exemplify this quality as well as this one.
-As the named implies, this creamed chicken dish is essentially just chicken simmered in cream, the other ingredients do nothing more than provide a subtle enhancement for this heavenly marriage of flavors.
+As the named implies, Italian creamed chicken is essentially just chicken simmered in cream, the other ingredients do nothing more than provide a subtle enhancement for this heavenly marriage of flavors.
 Just reading the recipe, the dish might seem ordinary, but as soon as you take your first bite, you realize it’s a true masterpiece.
 Nothing is lacking, nothing superfluous.
 As Leonardo said, simplicity is the ultimate sophistication.

 Serves enough for 3 or more as a second course, depending on the size of the chicken and appetites

 - 50g (2 oz, 1/2 stick) of butter

 - 1 shallot, peeled but left whole

 - A sprig or two of fresh parsley, finely chopped (optional)